Green Smoothie Gourmet

 You can freeze them once assembled and frosted.
 They seem to last about a month in a sealed container before developing freezer burn but that probably varies with each freezer.

-Yes, first launched back decades ago, the original company, Continental Baking went bankrupt around 2012 and stopped making these iconic cupcakes but their buyer went on to rejuvenate the commercial treat. [source]
+Yes, first launched back decades ago, the original company, Continental Baking went bankrupt around 2012 and stopped making these iconic cupcakes but their buyer went on to rejuvenate the commercial treat.

 You must actually fill cupcakes after baking or else the filling will soak into the cake and disappear.

-What is the filling in a Hostess Cupcake made of?
+What is the filling in a hostess cupcake made of?

 The vanilla cream filling in this recipe is a light white frosting that uses organic sugar and quality vanilla.